Home :::

 Leg 2: Moe, Coalville, Boolara, Mirboo Nth, Leongatha for lunch.
 (107km)

-Leg 3: Leongatha, Hallston, Mirboo Nth, Thorpedale, Childers, Yarragon for afternoon tea.
+Leg 3: Leongatha, Hallston, Mirboo Nth, Thorpdale, Childers, Yarragon for afternoon tea.
 (85km)

 Leg 4: Yarragon, Ellinbank, Lardner, Drouin, Longwarry, Officer, finish.
 (64km)